-Other drugs may have this effect as well, which is why it's very important that your doctor is aware of all drugs and supplements you are taking.
+Other drugs may have this effect as well, which is why it’s very important that your doctor is aware of all drugs and supplements you take.

 Any drugs or supplements that interfere with blood clotting can raise the risk of bleeding during treatment with bendamustine.
 These include: